Skip to main content

 When funds are available, agricultural producers participating in certain activities in NRCS conservation programs can hire a TSP within the 50 states, District of Columbia, Puerto Rico, United States Virgin Islands, Guam, American Samoa, and the Commonwealth of the Northern Mariana Islands.
 As a producer, you will need to work with your local NRCS office staff to make application for Financial Assistance and have an obligated contract prior to hiring a TSP.
 NOTE: Producers may also choose to pay for services from qualified individuals at their own expense.

-NRCS reimburses the producer at a contracted rate established by the program the participation is participating in.
+NRCS reimburses the producer at a contracted rate established for the program in which they are participating.
 The maximum rates for technical services are available in the most recent State Payment Schedule.

 What Technical Service Activities are Offered?